 Each week I provide a weekly update on issues in Washington and ways in which my office can assist the people of Florida.
 Sign up here for updates on my legislative efforts, schedule of events throughout Florida, constituent services and much more.

 This shows that he is putting into legislation the arguments used by the NRA to obscure the obvious.
 The only way you can stop gun violence is to restrict easy access to powerful semi automatic rifles and hand guns.
-The proposed legislation also places the burden on identifying shooters on families and law enforcement.
-(Families are the last to know.)
+The proposed legislation also places the burden of identifying shooters on families and law enforcement.
+(The reality is; Families are the last to know.)
 Last time I checked, law enforcement did not employ psychics in a pre-crime unit.

 What does Marco Rubio support?
 What does he believe in?
 Who knows!

 This senator is never in his office, never returns phone calls, never answers direct questions and sends out no commitment emails.
 He is the master of opinion changes.